slim-template/slim/README.md

 So some basic rules:

-* Standard Ruby syntax after '<'
+* Standard Ruby syntax after '-' and '='
   * using end is not required
-* A block object is always the local object.
-  ** Methods don't need to be qualified, will go against block object first
-     then fall back
+* Can put content on same line or nest it.